lexibank/tlopo/out/vol3/chapter13.md

 At Tinputz (Bougainville) the pounded roots of this plant were mixed with red iron oxide and the mixture was rubbed onto coconut palm trunks to ensure that they bore well ([Blackwood 1935](../sources/Blackwood1935): 311).
 The Nakanai of New Britain and the Marovo use the light-coloured leaf bases as trolling lures to catch large fish, in Marovo barracuda and Spanish mackerel ([Hviding 2005](../sources/Hviding2005): 103, [Floyd 1954](../sources/Floyd1954)).
 The Nakanai also use the leaves for making women's leaf skirts.
 In Marovo the leaves are used to treat bruises and fractures.

-The forms listed below are clearly cognate, but it is not clear whether or how many of the parenthesised segments of the Kairiru and Kilivila forms reflect part of the protoform: hence the question mark against &ast;mʷalak.
+The forms listed below are clearly cognate, but it is not clear whether or how many of the parenthesised segments of the Kairiru and Kilivila forms reflect part of the protoform: hence the question mark against _&ast;mʷalak_.

 <table id="3-13-6-6-422-POc-malak-a">
 <tr>